FudanDISC/ReForm-Eval/README.md

 #### Using ReForm-Eval Framework
 If you load data from ReForm-Eval Framework, when running `run_eval.py` and `run_loader_eval.py`, you should set the data-related parameters, including `--dataset_name`, `--formulation`, `--dataset_config`, `--dataset_duplication`, `--in_context_sample` and `--capitalize`.

-**Please set `--hf` or `--offline_hf` if you would like to load data from Hugging Face. `--hf` is loading from Hugging Face Hub, and `--offline_hf` is loading Hugging Face data from the local path.
+**Please set `--hf` or `--offline_hf` if you would like to load ReForm-Eval-Data. `--hf` is loading from Hugging Face Hub, and `--offline_hf` is loading ReForm-Eval-Data from the local path.
 If set at the same time, data will be loaded from Hugging Face Hub.**

 #### Using Data Loader
 ReForm-Eval provides the direct data loader if you would like to perform evaluation without our framework.
 Here is an example: